Santiago Villalba Mederos: Aftermath

 The leader of the Eastside Lokotes Sureños, Juan Zuniga-Gonzalez, was blamed for the murders.
 The death of Love led to a crackdown from the Tacoma Police Department against the ELS.
 Unhappy with Zuniga's leadership and the unwanted attention from Love's murder, four members of the gang who were in prison at the time ordered the murder of Zuniga-Gonzalez.
 On May 12, 2010, Zuniga-Gonzalez was murdered at his home in Tacoma.
 15-year-old Naitaalii Toleafoa and 17-year-old Juan Ortiz drove to Zuniga's home.
 Ortiz fatally shot Zuniga in the back of the head in his garage.
 Both suspects then fled to Mexico after the assassination.
 Toleafoa was captured in 2012 and Ortiz was arrested in Mexico City in August 2016.
 Both were extradited from Mexico to stand trial for the murder.
+In 2014, Toleafea pleaded guilty to first degree murder and was sentenced to 27 years in prison.
+Four years later, Ortiz was convicted of first degree murder and second degree assault and was sentenced to 31 years in prison.

 Investigation

 Seven ELS gang members were charged in Love's murder.
 All seven members have now been captured and are serving prison sentences ranging from 12 to 75 years.
 According to the FBI, it was believed that Mederos fled to Mexico after the murders.
 He had family in the Las Grutas, Guerrero and Cuernavaca areas of Mexico.
 Mederos was charged with first-degree murder, attempted first-degree murder, first-degree conspiracy to commit murder and unlawful possession of a firearm.

 Jesus Mederos, the older brother of Santiago Mederos, was arrested in May 2017 in Cuernavaca, Mexico.
 Jesus was responsible for the fatal shooting of 18-year-old Robert Tapia at a Tacoma intersection in October 2006.
 After the murder he fled to Mexico and spent 12 years on the run before being captured.
 The FBI hoped the arrest of Santiago's brother would help in finding him.
 A reward of $100,000 was offered by the FBI for information that led to the arrest and extradition of Mederos.
+In 2019, two years after he was arrested, Jesus Mederos was convicted of second degree murder and was sentenced to 19 years and three months in prison.